sethadam1/ViewFish/README.md

 * `[[datetime]]` will generate a MySQL compatible timestamp in the current server timezone, e.g. YYYY-mm-dd 24:00:00
 * `[[utcdatetime]]` will generate a MySQL compatible timestamp in UTC, e.g. YYYY-mm-dd 24:00:00

-## Interacting with the Small Axe object
+## Interacting with the ViewFish object
 *$t->extend(['function1','function2','function3']);* will allow you to add additional supported functions

 *$t->unextend()* will reset the allowed functions list to the small list of permitted default functions